asmyk/graphql-workshops/fetching-data/apollo-server-playground.md

 # Apollo server playground

-Apollo Server sets up GraphQL Playground so that you can run queries and explore your schema with ease.
+Apollo Server sets up the GraphQL Playground so that you can run queries and explore your schema with ease.
 Go ahead and start your server by running `npm start` and open up the playground in a browser window at `http://localhost:4000/`.

 An example client query looks like this